29thStPublishing/Zipster/README.md

 # things i did to a new project to get zipster to work

+0. Started a new project with one view

 1. Added the ZipArchive files

 2. added libz.1.1.3.dylib framework

-3. added things to the xib,
+3. added things to the xib, followed the sample code for ziparchive in viewDidLoad, loaded the img file into the xib, and, voila, a rapping lady flipping the bird!